zahrag/BIOSCAN-1M/README.md

 in the [BIOSCAN-1M-Insect paper](http://arxiv.org/abs/2307.10455), please proceed to download the available checkpoints from the
 [GoogleDrive](https://drive.google.com/drive/folders/1ft17GpcC_xDhx5lOBhYAEtox0sdZchjA?usp=sharing),
-stored in a designated directory **BIOSCAN_1M_Insect_checkpoints/classification_checkpoints**, ensuring accurate path configuration to the dataset images, metadata file and results.
+stored in a designated directory **BIOSCAN_1M_Insect_checkpoints/classification_checkpoints**, ensuring accurate path configuration to the dataset images, metadata file and results within the main.py script.

 Subsequently, for Order-level classification utilizing the resized and cropped images of the BIOSCAN-1M Insect Large dataset, execute the following instructions: